Peterborough murders: Joanne Dennehy was mentally ill

 - From the section Cambridgeshire

-Triple killer Joanna Dennehy has been diagnosed with three different personality disorders, a jury has heard.
+Triple killer Joanne Dennehy has been diagnosed with three different personality disorders, a jury has heard.

 Dennehy, 31, has admitted stabbing three men and dumping their bodies in ditches in Cambridgeshire last year.

 Two men are on trial at Cambridge Crown Court, where they deny related charges.